kairos-io/kairos-docs/content/en/docs/Reference/image_matrix.md

 ## Service Billing Of Materials (SBOM)

   SBOM lists are regularly pushed via the CI as part of the Github releases assets.
-For instance, `https://github.com/kairos-io/kairos/releases/download/v2.3.2/core-rockylinux-v2.3.2-sbom.spdx.json` is the SBOM for the `core-rockylinux` image.
+For instance, `https://github.com/kairos-io/kairos/releases/download/{{< kairosVersion >}}/core-rockylinux-{{< kairosVersion >}}-sbom.spdx.json` is the SBOM for the `core-rockylinux` image.

 ## Image verification